Sindhupriya717/Generate-SeatNumbers-For-MovieTickets/README.md

 ## Insights :

 ### 1.Table Creation:
-I have recently created a table called Movie_Tickets with the following columns: Sno, Seat_No, Name, Phone_No, and Mail_ID.
+I have created a table called Movie_Tickets with the following columns: Sno, Seat_No, Name, Phone_No, and Mail_ID.
 The Seat_No column has been designated as an auto-identity column.
 Currently, the table remains empty as no rows have been inserted into it.
 However, I plan to populate it with data using a stored procedure.

 ![Screenshot 2024-05-22 181939](https://github.com/Sindhupriya717/Generate-SeatNumbers-For-MovieTickets/assets/133346654/79e26c9d-65a8-4b5f-9e0e-d2ebdbdf7b28)